 The Political Economy of Innovation

 Innovation in information and communication technology (ICT) fuels the growth of the global economy.
 How ICT markets evolve depends on politics and policy, and since the 1950s periodic overhauls of ICT policy have transformed competition and innovation.
 For example, in the 1980s and the 1990s a revolution in communication policy (the introduction of sweeping competition) also transformed the information market.
 Today, the diffusion of Internet, wireless, and broadband technology, growing modularity in the design of technologies, distributed computing infrastructures, and rapidly changing business models signal another shift.

 An astonishingly timely, hopeful, and important book that will influence our thinking about global governance and markets, international policy, and how our human institutions are organized.
-Eye-opening and totally sensible."
+Eye-opening and totally sensible.

-Distinguished Professor of Business, University of Southern California, author of Transparency and Judgment
+Distinguished Professor of Business, University of Southern California, and author ofTransparency and Judgment

 What a wonderful and remarkable book!
 Transforming Global Information and Communications Markets presents a broad vision, brimming with insights about communications markets all over the globe.
 It covers an extensive range of topics: the decline in the price of long-distance telephony, the development of 3G and distribution of profits from it, modularity in on-line content markets, the governance of the web, the transformation of broadcasting, and more.
 The book provides a coherent explanation for every important trend in modern communications markets.
-I could not put it down."
+I could not put it down.

 Kellogg School of Management, Northwestern University